 An application for assistance under the Welfare and Assistance Act 1961 that has not been finally determined immediately before commencement day is to be dealt with and determined as if it were an application for assistance under section 233.

-Division 5 — General
+Division 5 — General provisions for transition to this Act

+[Heading amended by No. 49 of 2010 s.
+83(1).]

 24. References to repealed Acts

 If in a written law or other document or instrument there is a reference to a repealed Act, the reference is to be read, unless the context otherwise requires, as if it had been amended to be a reference to this Act.